andreacorinti/andreacorinti.com/src/posts/eng/always-english.md

 templateEngineOverride: njk,md
 title: "Metal bands: please do not sing exclusively in English."
 subtitle: "Linguistic music dullness"
 sommario: "I truly enjoy English.
-Not only for its cultural significance and relevance in the era in which I was born and reared, but also for the limitless opportunities it provides for communication with individuals all over the world.
+Not only for its cultural significance and relevance in the era in which I was born and raised, but also for the limitless opportunities it provides for communication with individuals all over the world.
 I absolutely love how English sounds.
 But..."
 immagine: /img/a-night-at-the-opera1.webp
 date: 2024-01-18
 lang: en-US